katiewil/okta.github.io/_source/_code/javascript/okta_sign-in_widget.md

 3. [Configure Multifactor Authentication](https://support.okta.com/help/articles/Knowledge_Article/27315047-Configuring-Multifactor-Authentication)
     for your Okta org and try logging in using the Okta Sign-In Widget.

-    If you are redirected when you log in successfully, then it works!
+    If you are redirected when you sign in successfully, then it works!
     Your next step is to configure the Okta Sign-In Widget for your specific requirements.

 ## Customization